 - Testing units that have not been calibrated or maintained properly

 Award Winning DUI Lawyers in Huntsville

-At Crumbley, Blackwell, Wisda & Associates, P.C. our team of local DUI attorneys have nearly 80 years of experience defending DUI and criminal cases, fighting charges on behalf of our clients in Huntsville, Madison, Decatur, and surrounding areas in North Alabama.
+At Crumbley-Blackwell & Associates, P.C. our team of local DUI attorneys have 100+ years of experience defending DUI and criminal cases, fighting charges on behalf of our clients in Huntsville, Madison, Decatur, and surrounding areas in North Alabama.
 Our firm has an impressive track record of success in all types of criminal cases, including misdemeanor and felony DUI.
 See our recent case results for more information.

 We are proud recipients of an Avvo 10.0 "Superb" Rating, an Avvo Clients Choice Award 2016, and a Martindale-Hubbell® AV Preeminent® Rating.
 Free case consultations are available today for all DUI and Criminal Defense cases.
 Our Huntsville DUI Lawyers are dedicated to pursuing the best possible outcome for our clients while protecting their rights.